luk036/fdbylw/demo.md

 Abstract {-}
 ========

-This is a tutorial file for writing a undergraduate thesis using Markdown and `pandoc`.
+This is a tutorial file for writing a undergraduate thesis using Markdown and `pandoc`

 **Keywords:** pandoc, pandoc-crossref markdown